bmarruda03/SA_angasi_historical_map/README.md

-# South Australia's historical shellfish ecosystems
+# Historic Shellbed Atlas of South Australia

 An interactive map of 142 recorded occurrences of *Ostrea angasi*, *Pinna bicolor* and *Malleus meridianus* ecosystems across Spencer Gulf, Gulf St Vincent and the South